 Pneumococcal conjugate vaccines have excellent safety profiles.
 A 2016 systematic review found that pneumococcal conjugate vaccines are considered safe for use in children, and serious adverse events are detected very rarely by post-marketing surveillance.

-The most commonly reported adverse reactions are injection-site reactions, fever, irritability, decreased appetite and increased or decreased sleep.
+The most commonly reported adverse reactions after PCV13 are injection-site reactions, fever, irritability, decreased appetite and increased or decreased sleep.
 An increase in injection-site reactions was reported in children older than 12 months compared to rates observed in infants during the primary series with PCV13.